How Likely Is My Employment Claim to Settle? The Data

 Time Limits Still Apply

 Settlement or not, the clock is running from the moment the incident occurs.
 For most employment claims, the deadline to notify ACAS is three months less one day from the date of dismissal, the last act of discrimination, or the relevant incident.
-This applies regardless of whether you intend to settle.
-Miss the deadline and the claim is likely to be barred entirely.
+Missing the deadline will likely bar the claim entirely.

-The ACAS early conciliation clock-stop does give you a small extension while conciliation is running.
-For a full breakdown of all the relevant deadlines, see our guide on employment tribunal time limits.
+The ACAS early conciliation clock-stop gives a small extension while conciliation is running.
+See our guide on employment tribunal time limits.

-The Employment Rights Act 2025 (Royal Assent: 18 December 2025) includes provision to extend tribunal time limits from three months to six months for most claim types, but this is expected no earlier than October 2026.
+The Employment Rights Act 2025 includes provision to extend tribunal time limits from three months to six months for most claim types, but this is expected no earlier than October 2026.

 Frequently Asked Questions

-Is settlement confidential?
 COT3 settlements brokered through ACAS are generally confidential between the parties.
-The terms are not published.
-Settlement agreements signed outside ACAS typically contain confidentiality clauses, and the fact that a settlement occurred is not itself made public.
+Settlement agreements signed outside ACAS typically contain confidentiality clauses.

 Sources

-• Ministry of Justice Employment Tribunal Statistics, 2024/25 quarterly data: gov.uk/government/collections/tribunals-statistics
+- Ministry of Justice Employment Tribunal Statistics, Q3 2025/26 — GOV.UK Tribunals Statistics

 Related Guides